-Image interpolation: as mentioned above, should be avoided where possible, especially by the printer driver itself.
-If an enlargement is required which takes the image beyond its maximum native pixel dimensions at 360 ppi, you could release any resolution locks in Photoshop or Lightroom by unchecking Resample in Photoshop’s Image Size menu or Don’t Enlarge in Lightroom’s export module and, as you enlarge, let the resolution reduce to as low as 180 ppi, as a last resort.
+Image interpolation: as mentioned above, should be avoided where possible, especially when done by the printer driver itself i.e. on the fly during printing.
+If an enlargement is required which takes the image beyond its maximum native pixel dimensions at 360 ppi, the following are suggestions as to how best to do this.
+In Photoshop or Lightroom, you can release any resolution locks by unchecking Resample in Photoshop’s Image Size menu or Don’t Enlarge in Lightroom’s export module.
+Then, as you enlarge, let the resolution reduce automatically to as low as 180 ppi, as a last resort.
 This will allow you to achieve a more extreme enlargement without interpolation by the printer driver which should especially be avoided in the interest of achieving the highest print quality.

-For Fine Art from RGB image files, ProPhoto RGB is our preferred working space profile.
-While images in or Adobe RGB 1998 and sRGB can also be accepted, ProPhoto RGB is preferred to achieve the highest quality, largest gamut colour in print.
-Some colour clipping may occur with all profiles, depending upon your choice of paper.
-But, the least clipping of colour will occur with images in ProPhoto RGB.
-Our default profile for images without embedded profiles is Adobe RGB.
+For Fine Art prints from RGB image files, ProPhoto RGB is our preferred working space profile.
+While images in Adobe RGB 1998 or sRGB can also be accepted, ProPhoto RGB is preferred to enable us to achieve the highest quality and largest colour gamut in print.
+Modern cameras capture very large amounts of colour – well beyond sRGB or Adobe RGB.
+Of course, some colour clipping may occur with all ICC print profiles, depending upon your choice of paper.
+But, the least amount of clipping of your image colour will occur with images in ProPhoto RGB.
+That said, our default working space for images without embedded profiles is Adobe RGB.
 CMYK files can be RIPped and printed upon request.

 Feel free to request our printer profiles for soft-proofing.